Table of Contents

 1. BMW 328i

 The BMW 328i is a car that is brand new for 2012.
 It features a brand new, 2.0l, turbocharged engine that makes 240HP, and 260 lb-ft of torque, mated to a 8-speed automatic transmission, driving the rear wheels.
 This car has BMW’s finely tuned RWD chassis and suspension, so even though it lacks power, and is a little big, drives as a BMW should.
-And you can still drive your family around, and get away on the weekends, at a cost of $35,000.
+And you can still drive your family around, and get away on the weekends.

 2. Volkswagen Golf R